-Disinfectants are completely different from detergents.
-Think of them as pesticides designed to kill or inactivate microbes.
-For a disinfectant to be registered with the EPA it must prove that it kills at least 99.99% of a specified bacteria, virus or fungi.
-Using a disinfectant properly means that a given surface is basically free from these potentially harmful microbes.
-(A 100% kill rate does not exist, but 99.99% is pretty close.)
+Disinfectants are entirely different from detergents, and they are designed to kill or deactivate microbes.
+For a disinfectant to be registered, it must prove that it kills at least 99.99% of a specified bacteria, virus or fungi.
+Using a disinfectant properly means that a given surface is free from these potentially harmful microbes.
+(A 100% kill rate does not exist, but 99.99% is close.)

-However, it’s important to consider that not every disinfect kills every bacteria, virus, or fungus.
-Also, disinfecting products must remain on a surface, or “dwell,” for a specific amount of time, usually between four to 10 minutes, to work most effectively.
+Not every disinfect kills every bacteria, virus, or fungus.
+Also, disinfecting products must remain on a surface or dwell, for a specific amount of time, usually between four to ten minutes, to work most effectively.
 Labels will contain detailed instructions – so please read and follow them.

-Disinfecting touchpoints, also known as places people commonly come into contact with, was always important.
-Now it’s even more vital for public health and public confidence as the country slowly re-opens.
-Focus disinfecting efforts on:
+Disinfecting touchpoints, also known as places people commonly come into contact with, was always critical.
+Focus your disinfecting efforts on: